hsanchez/hsanchez.github.io/posts/thesiswork/tools/index.md

-I **hypothesize** that enhancing search interfaces (e.g., Web browser) with source code curation tools can (1) help code foragers to cope with key challenges upfront, and (2) to gain confidence in the found code that goes through curation process.
+I **hypothesize** that enhancing search interfaces (e.g., Web browser) with source code curation tools can (1) help code foragers to cope with key challenges upfront, and (2) to gain confidence in the found code that goes through a curation process.
 That is, confidence in terms of completeness, fitness of purpose, documentation, proper abstractions, etc., .

 To test the above hypothesis, I am presenting the first batch of tools I'd like you to experiment